anyaachan/NoSQL-DB-Dev/README.md

 ## Migration Approach

+The main goal of the migration was to **automatize** as many processes as possible.
 The migration process is structured in the following way:

 1. **Data Model Rethink**: The initial step involved changing the data model to comply with MongoDB database design principles.
 The revised NoSQL data model visualization is available in the [assets](assets) folder for review.
 ![structure](https://github.com/anyaachan/NoSQL-DB-Dev/assets/53533713/b62afd00-36dc-4451-8d40-cd595c3b483f)